guam68/Destiny-Curves/README.md

 I'm still pretty new (I have five games under my belt at this point) and one thing I have found interesting when considering options in deck building are damage and resource curves.
 Shout out to Team Covenant and their learn to play series.
 You can learn more about the curves and how they affect deck building [here](https://www.youtube.com/watch?v=u2UXHAMUfFY&list=PLmHifZPFC_JtcmsxaciHHf8FEonoV6KOL&index=6).

 The goal of this project is to produce these curves based on an imported decklist.
-Ideally they would be real time adustable based on user input information.
+Ideally they would be adustable based on user input information.
 Still need to learn a bit more on what is actually most useful to the player.

 ## Functionality